centrahq/api-documentation/user/pages/01.overview/06.orderflow/docs.md

 #### Abandoned cart recovery

 Centra automatically detects Selections that are not checked out and generates Abandoned Cart events that are transferred to marketing applications for retargeting applications.
+Click here to read more about the [Cart Abandonment feature](/plugins/cartabandonment).

 ### Order flow